Ghana - a stable, established, democratic system

 - Gold Fields operates the Tarkwa and Damang mines

-- Golden Star Resources operates the Bogoso/Prestea and Wassa mines
+- Golden Star Resources operates the Prestea and Wassa mines

-- Newmont started operations at the Ahafo mine in 2006 and is developing the Akyem project
+- Newmont operates the Ahafo and Akyem mines

 Exploration Team in Ghana

-Led by Warren Bates, SVP Exploration of Pelangio, our exploration team in Ghana has significant experience and depth.
-Sam Torkornoo, B.Sc., MBA, our Exploration Manager, has been working with us since 2006.
+Led by Warren Bates, Senior Vice President Exploration of Pelangio, our exploration team in Ghana has significant experience and depth.
+Sam Torkornoo, B.Sc., MBA, our Vice President Africa, has been working with us since 2006.

 Edmund Agyei Efa,